bosko16/my-firstwebsite/README.md

 # my-firstwebsite
-A required projecr for amarahub
+A required project for amarahub